- Uses & Benefits

 - Androgenic (also known as masculinizing): develops and maintains male characteristics (such as the penis, testicles, muscle mass, deep voice, and facial hair).

 How Are AAS Abused?

-Some people, both athletes and nonathletes, abuse AAS in an attempt to enhance performance and/or improve physical appearance.
+Some people, both athletes, and nonathletes, abuse AAS in an attempt to enhance performance and/or improve physical appearance.
 AAS are taken orally or injected, typically in cycles rather than continuously.
 "Cycling" refers to a pattern of use in which steroids are taken for periods of weeks or months, after which use is stopped for a period of time and then restarted.
-In addition, users often combine several different types of steroids in an attempt to maximize their effectiveness, a practice referred to as "stacking."
+Commons patterns for misusing steroids include:

 How Do AAS Affect the Brain?